lokesh/pinback/README.md

 1. Get a Foursquare Oauth token for your user.
 2. Save the calendar files to AWS S3.
 3. Host this app and schedule it to run daily.

+If there are no major issues, the process should take 15-30 minutes.

 ### 1. Get a Foursquare Oauth token